Joshua-omolewa/joshua-omolewa/README.md

 - 🔭 I am upskilling myself in data engineering and data analysis
 - 🌱 I’m currently learning everything data 🤣
 - 🥅 2022 Goals: Become a practicing data professional, contribute  to Open Source projects and play guitar
-- ⚡ Fun fact: I love to play fifa and I
+- ⚡ Fun fact: I create science video content for Discover E and I love to play and teach fifa

 ### Connect with me: